Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Structural steel rivet: This was mostly used to join structural steel; it has been largely replaced by high-strength bolts, as these do not require installation by highly skilled personnel as the structural steel rivet does.

-Typical applications of adhesives include office furniture and cabinets, foodservice equipment and appliances, and machinery enclosures and shielding.
+Common uses for these adhesives include applications in office furniture and cabinetry, food service equipment and appliances, as well as machinery enclosures and shielding.

 Robotics Used in Metal Fabrication